 ALSO READNot averse to ordering CBI probe: Minister on Gurgaon murder Ryan student murder: Haryana CM assures victim's father of CBI investigation Haryana govt recommends CBI probe in schoolboy murder case Schoolboy case: Haryana govt orders CBI probe, takes over Security tightened ahead of tomorrow's hearing in 2 murder

+Maybe it could have produced vital clues and helped the police arrest the accused without any delay since the very first day," Thakur said.
 Following strong demands for a CBI probe in the case, Haryana Chief Minister M L Khattar finally recommended a probe by the agency after meeting the grieving family yesterday.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)